Speed Cache: Settings

 5. Default values

 To access Default Values, go to Dashboard > Configuration link.
-These are the default values that apply to new URL when added in the Speed Cache system.
+These are the default values that apply to new URL when added to the Speed Cache system.

 - Caching for guest: Caching this URL for guest users